inmanta/inmanta-core/docs/model_developers/modules.rst

   login token
   password <the token to access the private repository>

-Next choose one of the following to options to specify to the inmanta server where to get the modules:
+Next choose one of the following two options to specify to the inmanta server where to get the modules:

 1. Use the pip config file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^